 Millisecond-level timings can often be directly learned from logs or by observing the process table.
 We consider such coarse grained measurements to not be a security risk.
 A host that wants to learn fine-grained timings to mount side channel or speculative execution attack has to take higher risks and expand more resources.

-- A remote client with malicious intent will need to spend a great deal more resources to break into the application host, escalate privileges, and then mount a local attack against the security enclave. - Furthermore, malicious third parties need even more resources to gain access to any inferable information and mostly likely need to take higher risks to doing so.
+• A remote client with malicious intent will need to spend a great deal more resources to break into the application host, escalate privileges, and then mount a local attack against the security enclave.